 In my free time, I also greatly enjoy writing and editing.
 As such, one of large parts of my life during undergrad was Epidemic Proportions, the Johns Hopkins Undergraduate Public Health Research Journal.
 It was very rewarding to put together a journal after gathering articles from students and professors, and for the issue each year, it involved a lot of planning and teamwork.
 In addition, I enjoy working with technology, and recently, I have started to try my hand at building computers.

-Johns Hopkins University - Bachelors, Chemistry
+Undergraduate Degree: Johns Hopkins University - Bachelors, Chemistry

 SAT Composite: 2300

 SAT Math: 800